Zaxxon709/accountmanager/README.md

 ### Restore all Add-ons to Default:
 <ul>
-    <li>WARNING!
-Use only to restore system to default settings.</li>
+    <li>Use ONLY to restore all add-ons to default settings prior to using Account Manager.</li>
-    <li>Open Account Manager and Navigate to the ‘Advanced’ category.
+    <li>Open Account Manager and Navigate to the ‘Advanced’ category.</li>
     <li>Select ‘Restore Default Settings'</li>
     <li>This action will revoke all services, reset all add-on settings back to default, and delete all your saved data</li>
 </ul>